 Threatened & Endangered Species

-Nevada Revised Statute (NRS) 527 requires NDF to maintain and hold meetings about the projection and preservation of timbered lands, trees and flora.
+Nevada Revised Statute (NRS) 527 requires NDF to maintain and hold meetings about the protection and preservation of timbered lands, trees and flora.

 The Nevada Natural Heritage Program (NNHP) is currently tracking over 600 species on either the tracking list or the watch list.
 Species placed on the tracking list are those species that NNHP actively maintain inventories for.
 Species placed on the watch list are those species that are considered to be of long-term concern.